DaxianLee/cocos-mcp-server/FEATURE_GUIDE_EN.md

 }
 ```

-**⚠️ Limitation**: Complex prefabs with child nodes may not instantiate correctly.
-Only the root node may be created, and child nodes may be missing due to Cocos Creator API limitations in the standard `create-node` method with `assetUuid`.
+**⚠️ Functionality Limitation**: Complex prefabs with child nodes may not instantiate correctly.
+Due to Cocos Creator API limitations in the standard `create-node` method using `assetUuid`, only the root node may be created, and child nodes may be lost.
 This is a known issue with the current implementation.

 ### 4.4 prefab_create_prefab
 Create a prefab from a node